Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Economic stability issues (threat)

-Social/Sociocultural Factors Influencing Tesla Inc.’s Business Environment
+Social/Sociocultural Factors Influencing Tesla’s Business Environment

-1. Increasingly popularity of low-carbon lifestyles (opportunity)
+1. Increasing popularity of low-carbon lifestyles (opportunity)

 2. Increasing preference for renewable energy (opportunity)